Tech Trek

 Science, Technology, Engineering and Math

-Tech Trek is a week-long academic residential camp featuring hands-on activities in science, technology, engineering and math (STEM) for girls entering 8th grade.
-Instructors include teachers and professional women in STEM related careers.
+Tech Trek is a week-long academic residential camp featuring hands-on activities in science, technology, engineering and math (STEAM) for girls entering 8th grade.
+Instructors include teachers and professional women in STEAM related careers.
 The camps are located on university and college campuses where campers are immersed in the full campus experience.
-7th grade girls are nominated by their teachers and then go through a rigorous selections process which includes application essays and finally interviews by our Branch Selection Committee.
+7th grade girls are nominated by their teachers and then go through a rigorous selections process which includes application essays and interviews by our Branch Selection Committee.
 AAUW Healdsburg Branch is proud to be able to send local girls to this camp.

 For more information about our Tech Trek program, contact Nancy Haiston.